 The Company uses statistical methods for insurance contract provisioning.
-Uncertainty about the amount and timing of claims payment for all insurance contracts, except employer's civil liability, is typically resolved within one year.
+Uncertainty about the amount and timing of claims payment for all insurance contracts is typically resolved within one year.

 While the information in the table provides a historical perspective on the adequacy of unpaid claims estimates established in previous years, users of these financial statements are cautioned against extrapolating redundancies or deficiencies of the past on current unpaid loss balances.

-The Company believes that the estimate of total claims outstanding as of the end of 2018 is adequate.
+The Company believes that the estimate of total claims outstanding as of the end of 2019 is adequate.
 However, due to the inherent uncertainties in the reserving process, it cannot be assured that such balances will ultimately prove to be adequate.